DavidVujic/vanillajs-components/blogpost.md

 ## But wait.
 Don't we have native modules in Javascript now? ##

 Oh, I forgot.
 It is 2017 and ECMAScript 2015 was released almost two years ago.
 A nice module system was included in it.
-In the branch with-es2017 [länk] I have rewritten the modules (again).
-The code is now dressed in ES2017 style, with arrow functions, the const keyword and the ES import feature.
+In the branch with-es2017 [länk] I have rewritten the modules to ES2017 style with arrow functions, the const keyword and most importantly, the ES import/export feature.

 Now, the listItem component looks like this: